abelgacem/topix-jk-site-it/docs/_projects/list/topix/README.md

 Create a hub that:

 - Is a point of reference for the company's documentation.
-- Establish a common terminology shared by all topics.
+- Establish a common terminology shared by all.
-- Unify the writing and conception of document
+- Unify the writing and conception of document.
 - Allows for writing and consuming any type of document, including:
   - Technical guides, User manuals
   - DAT, DCT, Specs, Release, RFC